Taman Negara is the National park of Malaysia. It is a must-visit travel destination for nature lovers and casual travelers alike.

 Chef Zamri, the head chef, introduced his unique Sambal Hitam Pizza to us.

-The restaurant is spacious, open concept in line with the natural beauty of the national park.
+The restaurant is a spacious, open concept in line with the natural beauty of the national park.

-After dinner, our guide brought us into the jungle to have a glimpse of the nightlife.
+After dinner, our local guide brought us into the jungle to glimpse the nightlife.
 The jungle came alive at night.
 It was like a symphony with cicadas taking center stage, accompanied by other mysterious sounds from other insects.

 We were at the Tahan Hide, a place to look for nocturnal animals.